- Campus Services

 FileVault full-disk encryption (FileVault 2) uses XTS-AES-128 encryption with a 256-bit "key" to help prevent unauthorized access to the information on your startup disk.

-When FileVault is enabled, this secure "key" is generated using information from the physical computer components, hard drive information, and other data.
+When FileVault is enabled, this secure "key" is generated from information about the physical computer components, the hard drive, and other data.
 Once FileVault is enabled, a recovery key is generated.
-The recovery key is used to gain access to the computer should you forget your password.
-Only authorized IS&T staff have access to this key stored which is store in a secure location.
+The recovery key is used to access the computer if you forget your password.
+Only authorized IS&T staff have access to this key, which is stored in a secure location.

 Requirements